aryan8180/CodingPractice/README.md

 # cpp
-Codes solved in LeetCode, CodeChef or CodeStudios
+Codes solved in LeetCode, CodeChef and CodeStudios